 H1, H2, and H3 propose that external resources positively moderate the effects of internal resources on innovation capability.
 The effects of interaction terms were mixed in general.
 Out of six possible interaction terms, three were positive and statistically significant but the other three were statistically non-significant.
 The results in each pair of Models (2a and 3a, 2b and 3b, and 2c and 3c) were compared in order to examine the interaction effects.
 Among the three types of internal resources, each internal resource has statistically significant interactive effects with at least one external resource indicator.
-While R&D collaborations significant.
-While visiting expert and these two resources are not statistically significant.
+While R&D collaborations significantly enhance the effects of financial and physical resources on innovation capability, the interaction effects of visiting expert and these two resources are not statistically significant.
 While visiting experts significantly enhance the positive effects of human resource on innovation capability, the interaction effects of R&D collaboration and human resource are not statistically significant.
 Therefore, H1b, H2a, and H3b are supported while H1a, H2b, and H3a are not supported.